8 Simple Steps To Prepare Ragi Porridge For Your Baby

 How To Prepare Ragi Porridge For Babies?

-Now that you know why ragi is good for babies, let’s look at how to make ragi porridge for babies.
+Now that you know about the benefits of ragi or finger millets for babies, let’s learn how to make ragi porridge for babies.
 Initially, introduce ragi porridge to your little baby.
 Start with feeding her plain bland porridge of finger millet for one week.
 Once she habituates to the porridge, prepare and serve semi-solid porridge.
 If your little one faces any problems digesting it, stop feeding her porridge for a few days before resuming.

 You Will Need: